Year 8 Geography

 Asia

 In this unit, students study the most populated of the world's continents.
 They learn about the various biomes of Asia, and the vast difference in their landscapes.
-Looking more closely at countries, students evaluate at the advantages and disadvantages of industrialisation in China, as well as the rapid development of Dubai.
+Looking more closely at countries, students evaluate the advantages and disadvantages of industrialisation in China, as well as the rapid development of Dubai.
 Later in the unit, students explore the human and natural causes of climate change, and make connections between feeding the world's growing global population and achieving environmental sustainability.

 Knowledge developed: